dscheerens/ngx-forkable-http-client/README.md

 This Angular module provides a `ForkableHttpClient` class which is an extension of the [`HttpClient`](https://angular.io/api/common/http/HttpClient) that was introduced in Angular 4.3.
 With the extension it becomes possible to fork HTTP clients to create new ones.
-In the process of forking a `ForkableHttpClient` you can specify a number of additional [`HttpInterceptor`](https://angular.io/api/common/http/HttpInterceptor)s that will be used by the new HTTP client.
+In the process of forking a `ForkableHttpClient` you can specify a number of additional [`HttpInterceptor`](https://angular.io/api/common/http/HttpInterceptor) instances that will be used by the new HTTP client.
 This enables you to easily support non-global HTTP interceptors.
 Furthermore it allows you employ a hierarchically structured approach in setting up the HTTP clients needed by the different services of your application.
 The latter is very useful when your application needs to use multiple external API's exposed through HTTP endpoints.